snikitin-de/snikitin-de/README.md

 #### About me

 An engineer who is interested in programming, microcontrollers and 3D printing.
-I am developing C#, Python apps for Windows and Java, Kotlin apps for Android.
+I am developing C#, Python apps for Windows.

 - 🌱 I’m currently learning C#
 - 📫 How to reach me: <a href="mailto:snikitin.de@gmail.com">snikitin.de@gmail.com</a>